 7. Check Your Emotions at the Door.

 Yes, this one is tough.
-This is why most people would rather let their lawyer negotiate their divorce than try to do it themselves.
+This is why most people would rather let their lawyer negotiate their divorce settlement than try to do it themselves.
 This is also why having a good therapist while you are getting divorced is invaluable.

 It’s hard to keep your emotions out of your negotiations.
 But nothing will derail your discussion faster than falling back into the same old argument you have had with your spouse a hundred times during your marriage.
 If things get too heated, take a break.
 Resume your negotiations once you and your spouse have cooled down.